cmenseau/spring-tf-gcp/README.md

 - [ ] Create a cloud endpoint to make the API online : https://cloud.google.com/endpoints/docs/openapi/get-started-compute-engine-docker
 - [ ] Display build ID in the Java App
 - [ ] Find a way to run the terraform command in Github Actions
+- [ ] Use Cloud Run
+- [ ] Find another way to pass DB credentials when deploying the new container
 - [ ] See whether startup scripts of Compute instances can be moved away from metadata_startup_script
+- [ ] Related : on terraform apply : find a way to create the instance with the latest version (currently a hardcoded tag is used) -> is it really necessary since

 # CI/CD pipeline with Github Actions